zkVerify/zkverify-docs/docs/overview/03-proof_submission_interface/02-proof_submitter_flow.md

 Some pallets have been developed to accommodate the requirements:

-- ***Verifiers*** where each one defines the proof, verification key and public inputs types, implements the verification logic and defines how to compute the 3 hashes that compose the final statement hash that represent the proof leaf `value`:
+- ***Verifiers*** where each one defines the proof, verification key and public inputs types, implements the verification logic and defines how to compute the 3 hashes that compose the final statement hash that represents the proof leaf `value`:
   - [**fflonk**](../07-verification_pallets/01-fflonk.md)
   - [**zksync**](../07-verification_pallets/02-zksync_era.md)
   - [**risc0**](../07-verification_pallets/03-risc0.md)